 Comparing Medicare Advantage Plans to Medicare Supplement Plans

 Both types of plans have their own specific advantages and disadvantages.
 It’s worth noting that you cannot enroll in both.
-Medicare Advantage plans do not work with Medicare Supplement plans.
-This means that you cannot use your Medigap plan to take care of the copayments, premiums, or deductible from your Medicare Advantage plan.
+Medicare Advantage plans do not work with Medicare Supplement insurance plans.
+This means that you cannot use your Medicare Supplement insurance plan to take care of the copayments, premiums, or deductible from your Medicare Advantage plan.

 The benefits of a Medicare Advantage plan may include the following, though may not always be the case as plan details and pricing can vary by provider.

 - Potentially low monthly premiums.
 According to eHealth, average monthly premium for a Medicare Advantage plan in 2019 was $8.
 This low number is in part due to the popularity of $0-dollar premium plans.

 - Drug coverage included with most Medicare Advantage plans, known as a Medicare Advantage Prescription Drug plan or MA-PD